benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 #### the creativity wheel

-This wheel selects the creative _process_ (the medium) through which the student will explore the problem.
+This wheel selects the creative medium through which the student will explore the problem.

 <div class="wheelIndicator">⧨</div>
 <div id="creativityWheel-canvas"></div>